Community Kitchen

 The mission of the Healthy Options for the Elderly (HOPE) is to reduce hunger among low-income seniors age 55 or older by providing them with free monthly distributions of healthy, shelf-stable foods.
 Each month, HOPE clients receive a 15- to 20-pound bag of non-perishable groceries as nutritious additions to their existing diets.
 Items include canned fruits and vegetables, canned protein, cereal and pasta.

 The Commodity Supplemental Food Program (CSFP) provides each participating low-income senior age 60 or older with a free monthly box groceries.
-Every box includes 25-30 pounds of staples including cereals, juices, proteins, milk, grain, cheese, and canned fruits and vegetables.
+Every box includes 25-30 pounds of staples, including cereals, juices, proteins, milk, grain, cheese, and canned fruits and vegetables.

 Kids Cafe®